 There are two well-known varieties of artichokes - Jerusalem and globe artichokes.

-However, they are quite different vegetables in terms of appearance, texture and preparation.
-There are subtle taste similarities, hence the similar name.
+There are subtle taste similarities, hence the similar name, however, they are quite different vegetables in terms of appearance, texture and preparation.

-Jerusalem artichokes are tubers which look a little like knobbly potatoes.
-They are also called earth apples, and are a species of sunflower native to eastern North America.
+Jerusalem artichokes are tubers which look like knobbly potatoes.
+They are also called earth apples and are a species of sunflower native to eastern North America.
 They were first cultivated by the native Americans.
 Plants were taken to France in 1605 and by the mid-1600s, the Jerusalem artichoke had become a very common vegetable for human consumption in Europe.

 What to look for